mwillsey/mwillsey.github.io/cv.md

 - Research Assistant \\
   University of Washington, 2016--2021 \\
-  Led and participated in research projects, published several papers, mentored several undergraduate students
+  Led and participated in research projects, published papers, mentored a diverse range of undergraduate students

 - Research Intern \\
   OctoML, Summer 2020 \\